prometheas/consolo-monorepo/packages/consolo/README.md

 - `isLogLevel([string] level)`: answers whether the string in question is one of the configured logging levels.
 - `log([string] level, ...)`: sends a log message with the specified level to an instance of whatever logger it supports.

 It should be painless to implement an adaptor for whatever logger you like.
-And, if you'd like to implement an adaptor for a community-maintained logger that isn't yet available (and you'd like to share your adaptor with the community), please check out the contribution guidelines!
+And, if you'd like to implement an adaptor for a community-maintained logger that isn't yet available (and you'd like to share your adaptor with the community), please check out the [contribution guidelines](https://github.com/prometheas/consolo-monorepo/blob/master/CONTRIBUTING.md)!

 ### API

 Coming soon.

+## Project Info

+This is part of the [Consolo monorepo](https://github.com/prometheas/consolo-monorepo), hosted on Github.
+Learn all you like aobut the project, its MIT licensing, and more there.